The name Angelica (Angelica sylvestris) comes from the belief that it dispelled plagues and poisons.

 The leaf stalks have traditionally been blanched and eaten as a celery substitute.
-Goes well combined with rhubarb in various deserts, jams and sauces.
+Goes well combined with rhubarb in various desserts, jams and sauces.

 The leaves are aromatic and have a mild liquorice flavour which goes well in salads.
 Great with poultry or fish.

-Bygone cookbooks often had recipes for candied Angelica flower stems and leafstalks, which where used in confectionary, cakes and pastries.
+Bygone cookbooks often had recipes for candied Angelica flower stems and leafstalks, which were used in confectionary, cakes and pastries.